Oliverbansk/Holistic-Robot-Pose-Estimation/README.md

 <img src="assets/teaser.png" width="800"/>

+The majority of previous robot pose estimation methods assume known robot joint states.
+In contrast, the <strong>holistic robot pose estimation problem (our setting)</strong> requires estimating both joint states and the camera-to-robot pose.

+For holistic robot pose estimation,
+Previous work suffers from heavy computation burdens.
+In contrast, <strong>our single-feed-forward method achieves state-of-the-art accuracy with a 12-time speed boost</strong>.

 ## Introduction
 This is the official PyTorch implementation of our paper "Real-time Holistic Robot Pose Estimation with Unknown States".